tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 ## Debugging the Core Process

 The Core process is powered by Rust so you can use GDB or LLDB to debug it.
-You can follow the [Debugging in VS Code] to learn how to use the LLDB VS Code Extension to debug the Core Process of Tauri applications.
+You can follow the [Debugging in VS Code] guide to learn how to use the LLDB VS Code Extension to debug the Core Process of Tauri applications.

 [Debugging in VS Code]: vs-code